Varnasri/E-commerce-Sales-Analysis/README.md

 - You can also find Average Revenue per day

 ### Analysis 5: Check five number summary of daily revenue (Q.5)
-Query Description: This analysis ranks sales based on the total number of orders they have processed
+**Query Description**: This analysis ranks sales based on the total number of orders they have processed

 **Key Findings**:
 - Found outliers in toy stores dataset using Box plot visualization